-SCHOOL EXCUSED: Any of the following circumstances that lead to an absence will be identified as a School Excused absence, provided the required attendance procedures have been followed:
+SCHOOL ABSENCE: Any of the following circumstances that lead to an absence will be identified as a School Excused absence, provided the required attendance procedures have been followed:

-- a.
+a.
 Impossible or impracticable barriers outside the control of the parent or child prevent a student from attending school.
 The parent must provide the school with documentation to demonstrate the absence was beyond the control of the parent or child.
-This could include, but is not limited to documented illness, court, death of a family member, or suspension. - b.
-Other absences as determined by the principal or the principal's designee.
+This could include, but is not limited to documented illness, court, death of a family member, or suspension.